 5. Green Tea

-• Gently massage the area for a few minutes.
-Rinse the area with water.
+• Gently massage the area for a few minutes, then rinse the area with water.

 6. Honey and Cinnamon Mask